grafana/loki/docs/sources/operations/storage/logs-deletion.md

 With `filter-only`, log lines matching the query in the delete request are filtered out when querying Loki.
 They are not removed from the on-disk chunks.
 With `filter-and-delete`, log lines matching the query in the delete request are filtered out when querying Loki, and they are also removed from the on-disk chunks.

 A delete request may be canceled within a configurable cancellation period.
 Set the `delete_request_cancel_period` in the Compactor's YAML configuration or on the command line when invoking Loki.
 Its default value is 24h.

+Access to the deletion API can be enabled per tenant via the `allow_deletes` setting.

 ## Compactor endpoints